 Why is healthcare app development different from regular app development?

 Healthcare app development must comply with strict regulations like HIPAA, GDPR, and HL7 standards.
 It also requires a deep understanding of clinical workflows, data interoperability, patient confidentiality, and accessibility for a broad user base, from physicians to elderly patients.
+Additionally, it is essential to incorporate up-to-date clinical guidelines and ensure robust management of medical records and medical histories, as these are critical for accurate AI-powered decision-making and adherence to healthcare standards.

 How important is HIPAA compliance for a healthcare mobile app?